yanickrochon/universal-series/README.md

 # Universal Series

-Convert string representations of series to arrays and back
+Convert string representations of series and sequences to arrays and back

 ## Install